Resource Tagging

 Tag Key Details Example

-For example, the following set of tags have been added to AWS resources related to cBioPortal.
+For example, the following set of tags have been added to the cbioportal redis nodegroup in AWS EKS.

 tags: